torvalds/linux/Documentation/media/v4l-drivers/bttv.rst

 These can be CPH, Flyvideo, Pixelview or KNC1 series.
 Typhoon is the brand of Anubis.
-Model 50680 got re-used, some model no. had different contents over time.
+Model 50680 got re-used, some model yes. had different contents over time.

 Models: